carolynduby/ApacheMetronWorkshop/ParsingSquid/README.md

 14. Right click on PublishMySquidToMetron and select Start.
 <img src="images/nifi_complete_mysquid_started.png" width="60%" height="60%" title="Mysquid Complete Flow">

-15. Squid events should now be flowing to the mysquid sensor.
+15. Set the browser to use the Metron proxy to start data flowing to the mysquid topic.
+Enter google or a news site URL or any other URL that creates web request traffic to the squid proxy.
-16. Set the browser to use the Metron proxy to try out the mysquid parser.
+16. When log lines are flowing to the mysquid sensor, the In field of the PublishMySquidToMetron processor should be greater than zero.
 17. Open Metron Alerts UI.
-The Metron Alerts UI will now show mysquid events.
+In a few minutes the Metron Alerts UI show mysquid events.
 <img src="images/alerts_ui_mysquid.png" width="75%" height="75%" title="Alerts UI with mysquid events">

 18. Congratulations!
-You are now ingesting squid logs.
+You are now ingesting squid log events.
 The next step is to add enrichments.

 ## References